ezwang/chess/README.txt

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

+    It took a while to think of a good structure for the networking.
+I originally considered Java Serialization, but went with Google GSON to alleviate potential security vulnerabilities.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

+    The functionality is separated into distinct components, with networking, game state, and the GUI grouped in separate classes.
+It is possible to create an isolated game state for unit testing purposes.

+    Private state is encapsulated quite well, but there are still exposed variables that should be hidden.
+This is because "private" does not allow classes that extend the current class to access variables.
+I use the "protected" keyword, but this acts pretty much the same as "public" since the project is not in a package.

+    I would have used an enum to represent white/black instead of a boolean.
+This would make the code easier to read and reduce confusion about method arguments.

 ========================
 =: External Resources :=